 All Directors are subject to election by the shareholders at the general meeting immediately following their appointment to the Board and at re-election intervals of not more than three years.

 The Board believes that all Non-Executive Directors together with the Non-Executive Chair bring an independent judgement to bear.
 No Non-Executive Director has been an employee of the Group, has had a material relationship with the Group, receives remuneration other than Directors fees, has close family ties with any of the Group’s advisers, Directors or senior employees, or holds cross-directorships.
-The Non-Executive Chair and one of the Non-Executive directors has served on the board of directors for more than nine years and therefore do not meet the definition of independent in the Combined Code.
+The Non-Executive Chair and one of the Non-Executive directors have served on the board of directors for more than nine years and therefore do not meet the definition of independent in the QCA Code.

 The Board is aware of the other commitments of its Directors and changes to these commitments are reported to the Board.
 The Group has procedures in place to deal with conflicts of interest, the Directors do not participate in any vote in which they have a conflict of interest and do not contribute to discussions involving such interests.